Healthcare fee for students in higher education

 Amount and payment of the healthcare fee

-In 2023 and 2024, the student healthcare fee in higher education is EUR 36.80 per term.
+In 2025, the student healthcare fee in higher education is EUR 35.60 per term.
+In 2024, the student healthcare fee in higher education is EUR 36.80 per term.

 The fee is paid to Kela for both the spring and the autumn term.
 You are not billed for the fee, but are expected to pay it unprompted.
 The amount that must be paid is defined in a Government Decree and may vary from year to year.